K7MDL2/KEITHSDR/SDR_RA8875/README.md

     15. Reworked VFO encoder handling to be very responsive.
 Use the "enc_ppr_response" variable to scale down or up the number of counts per Hz.
 600ppr is very fast and needs to be slowed down.
 I find a value of 60 works good for 600ppr.
 30 should be good for 300ppr, 1 or 2 for typical 24-36 ppr encoders.
 Best to use even numbers above 1.
     16. Fixed left/right swipe 100KHz change up/down to work again.
     17. Tuned touch some more, 3 finger swipes work better now for volume control.
     18. Removed timer for VFO encoder, not required.
+Dump counts accumulated but less than enc_ppr_response values after a longish timeout to prevent VFO drift.
     19. Fixed spectrum frequency label to track active VFO.

 ## 3/10/2021